Frequently Asked Questions

 What if I am not available for some of this course?
 Would I still be able to access the class content?

 Yes!
-We will record our online classes and share them with students so that they can watch and rewatch classes.
+We will record our the online portion of our permaculture design classes and share them with students so that they can watch and rewatch classes.
 Unfortunately, we will not be able to record our in-person events and will, therefore, not have a recording to share.
 However, as a PDC alumnus, you’re welcome and encouraged to join in-person events for free during future PDCs.

 "Permaculture is a dance with nature - in which nature leads."